 Today’s understanding that periodontal disease is not a disease of just the mouth but is part of a body-wide deterioration (Corpus Deterioratum) that is expressed in the mouth as gum problems (and in the joints as arthritis; and in the stomach as ulcers; and in the mind as Alzheimer’s disease, and as cancer, and in the heart and blood vessels, and as diabetes, etc.).

 There is no reason to get sicker as you get older.
 Older, yes.
 Sicker, no. Targeted oral care and nutrition at the doctor level make a powerful, new therapeutic combination resulting in a healthier you: mouth, mind, body.

 There are two major problems in Dentistry that the dentist faces every day all day long.
 One is cavities and the other is gum disease.
 Of the 2, gum disease is much worse, much more destructive and much more difficult to treat successfully because it requires that the patient be involved.

-When teeth require repair, it’s a matter of “just sit back, open your mouth and let me do what I’ve learned how to do to fix the problem.”
+When teeth require repair, it’s mostly a matter of “just sit back, open your mouth and let me do what I’ve learned how to do to fix the problem.”
 And, then, what the dentist does is quite a demonstration of the technical capabilities and use of modern materials.
 It’s a mechanical thing.
 BUT, that fix does not stop the destructive process.
 It only restores what has already been destroyed and there is nothing as good as one’s own natural teeth – no matter how good a repairman the dentist may be.